rodydavis/flutter_sqlite_document_search/README.md

 make run_macos
 ```

-3. Add markdown and text files in the app to query against.
+Then add markdown and text files in the app to query against.

 ## Platforms Verified